Public Broadcasting Act of 1967: Concepts

 Public broadcasting includes multiple media outlets, which receive some or all of their funding from the public.
 The main media outlets consist of radio and television.
 Public broadcasting consists of organizations such as CPB, Public Broadcasting Service, and National Public Radio, organizations independent of each other and of the local public television and radio stations across the country.

-CPB was created and funded by the federal government; it does not produce or distribute any programming.
+CPB was created and funded by the federal government; it never produced or distributed any programming.

 PBS is a private, nonprofit corporation, founded in 1969, whose members are America's public TV stations — noncommercial, educational licensees that operate nearly 360 PBS member stations and serve all 50 states, Puerto Rico, U.S. Virgin Islands, Guam and American Samoa.
 The nonprofit organization also reaches almost 117 million people through television and nearly 20 million people online each month.

 NPR is a multimedia news organization and radio program producer, with member stations and supporters nationwide.